See What's Cooking

 *NUTRITION SERVICES UPDATE*

-As school foodservice programs are making preparations to return to normal service and menus, we are facing unprecedented issues with the supply chain that will cause us to alter our posted menus with little to no notice.
+As school foodservice programs have returned to normal service and menus, we are facing unprecedented issues with the supply chain that will cause us to alter our posted menus with little to no notice.
 We are working closely with our distributors and manufacturers to secure both the food and supply items needed to support the program.

 While it is our intention to serve the posted menu each day at every school, supply issues will not make this possible throughout the school year until the supply chain issues are rectified.
 We will always attempt to substitute the scheduled menu item with another that is as similar as possible to the extent we are able to do so.